Looking for AIAP publisher submissions? You’re in the right place, but make sure you read this page thoroughly.

-AIA Publishing is a hybrid publisher created for authors who want the stamp of approval that comes from publishing with a selective publisher while still enjoying the high royalties and pricing control enjoyed by self-publishers.
+AIA Publishing is a hybrid publisher created for authors who want the stamp of approval that comes from publishing with a selective publisher and the high royalties and creative control enjoyed by self-publishers.

 Our model gives you, the author, the validation of quality you would get from any traditional publishing contract.
 With us you can avoid both the self-publishing stigma and having to learn a whole new set of skills in order to publish yourself.
 You’ll also get 100% royalties on ebook sales and 90% of paperback sales (through Ingram Spark).
-This great royalty rate is only possible because you fund the project, but all you pay is an hourly rate for the publication process plus the cost of editing, cover creation and formatting.
-AIA Publishing’s base line is a simple but quality product.
-If you require photographs or intricate formatting we subcontract the job out to others.
+This great royalty rate is only possible because we are author funded.

 “Unlike other companies, AIA Publishing is not about making money and squeezing the indie writer’s resources dry in return for mediocre services.
 Rather, they are laser focused on providing high quality books at costs that are more than reasonable.
 Tahlia gives authors complete ownership and control of their work, she provides quality services, coordinates with gifted professionals, and gives very good advice to make your book a success.
 Tahlia patiently explained the process, costs, and the services required to produce a well edited book.
 Easy to work with, very responsive, and high informative, Tahlia has been remarkably helpful!